GraphQLGuide/book/text/bg.md

 HTTP GET /
 ```

-4. Internet routers look at the IP part, see it is addressed to `104.27.191.39`, and pass it off to a router that is closer to `104.27.191.39`.
+- Internet routers look at the IP part, see it is addressed to `104.27.191.39`, and pass it off to a router that is closer to `104.27.191.39`.

-5. The message arrives at `104.27.191.39` (the IP address of the Guide server), which opens the message, sees that it’s trying to connect to port 80, and passes the message to whatever server program (in this case a Node.js process) is listening at the port.
+- The message arrives at `104.27.191.39` (the IP address of the Guide server), which opens the message, sees that it’s trying to connect to port 80, and passes the message to whatever server program (in this case, a Node.js process) is listening at the port.

-> An *IP address* is the number ID of a computer on the Internet, and we can think of a *port* as the number of a program running on that computer.
+> An *IP address* is the number ID of a computer on the internet, and we can think of a *port* as the number of a program running on that computer.

-6. The server process sees that the client wants to GET /, the root path, and sends back an `index.html` to the client.
+- The server process sees that the client wants to GET /, the root path, and sends back an `index.html` to the client.

 > This sequence is a little simplified—it actually takes a separate round-trip message to set up the TCP connection, and for `graphql.guide`, the client is actually redirected to HTTPS at the beginning, which uses port 443 and sets up an SSL connection before sending HTTP GET /.